-Next month I will continue with the other topics listed above and provide you with the fly patterns that work well for me.
 There are no secrets to selecting flies, it is on- the-water experience, a good understanding of the insects trout eat.

 Last month I listed six points to consider when choosing a fly to match the hatch.
 This month we will look in-depth at each point and identify some patterns and fly fishing techniques that work for me through the year.